Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ## Exercise 1: Setup New Project in Azure DevOps

-In this exercise you will set up a project in DevOps, import a repository that we have build for you and you will create a connection with the Azure Machine Learning service.
+In this exercise you will set up a project in DevOps and import a repository that we have build for you.

 Duration: 20 minutes